 This section describes the severance agreements entered into by Quanex with the SVP-Finance and CFO and the SVP-General Counsel and Secretary.
-As described above, benefits are payable under the severance agreements following a termination of employment that triggers benefits under the severance agreements includes involuntary termination by the Company without Cause.
-"Cause" exists if the executive commits gross negligence or willful misconduct in connection with his employment; an act of fraud, embezzlement or theft in connection with his employment; intentional wrongful diarder to Company property; intentional wrongful disclosure of our secret processes or confidential information; or an act leading to a conviction of a felony or a misdemeanor involving moral turpitude.
+As described above, benefits are payable under the severance agreements following a termination of employment that meets certain requirements.
+A termination of employment that triggers benefits under the severance agreements includes involuntary termination by the Company without Cause.
+"Cause" exists if the executive commits gross negligence or willful misconduct in connection with his employment; an act of fraud, embezzlement or theft in connection with his employment; intentional wrongful damage to Company property; intentional wrongful disclosure of our secret processes or confidential information; or an act leading to a conviction of a felony or a misdemeanor involving moral turpitude.

-If the executive is entitled to benefits under the severance agreement, the executive will receive the following
+If the executive is entitled to benefits under the severance agreement, the executive will receive the following: